conan-io/docs/reference/tools/meson/mesontoolchain.rst

 Cross-building for Apple and Android
 -------------------------------------

-The ``MesonToolchain`` adds all the flags required to cross-compile for Apple (MacOS M1, iOS, etc.) and Android.
+The ``MesonToolchain`` generator adds all the flags required to cross-compile for Apple (MacOS M1, iOS, etc.) and Android.

 **Apple**